ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 #### Launch Ray head node on spark driver node or spark task side ?

-In spark driver side.
+The head node will be initialized on the Spark Driver.
+To ensure that tasks will not submitted to this node, we will configure `num-cpus`=0 for the head node.
-Because we can set Ray head node with `num-cpus` = 0, so that no ray task will be scheduled to ray head node, so that we can launch ray head node in driver side, it won't consume too much computing / memory resources of driver node.
+Additionally, in order to ensure that the head node is running on hardware sufficient to ensure that requisite ray system processes, a validation of minimum hardware configuration requirements will be performed prior to initialization of the ray cluster (minimum CPU cores, memory requirements)

 #### Shall we make ray worker node the same shape (assigned with the same resources amount) ?